 Gottman offers practical advice in all of his work but may be best-known for the two-day marriage retreat offered by The Gottman Institute, which he co-founded with his wife, clinical psychologist Julie Schwartz Gottman, Ph.D.
 “Eighty percent of couples who attend [the retreat] reverse that drop,” says Gottman.

 Not only can couple reverse this trend, Gottman says the greatest gift parents can give their family is a loving marriage.
-He’ll be sharing his secrets to a happy marriage at a ParentMap talk on Tuesday, May 14, 2019 at Temple De Hirsch Sinai in Seattle.
-In anticipation of this event, I spoke with Gottman about how parenting has changed since he started researching marriage, couples and parent-child relationships four decades ago, along with well-researched advice on how to make a marriage thrive.
+He’ll be sharing his secrets to a happy marriage at a free ParentMap talk on Tuesday, Nov.
+16, 2021.
+I spoke with Gottman about how parenting has changed since he started researching marriage, couples and parent-child relationships four decades ago, along with well-researched advice on how to make a marriage thrive.

 How has parenting changed since you started researching marital relationships?